abdm64/Stage-App/README.md

  $ng serve

 ```
-and now the app is running on localhsot:4200
+and now the client-app is running on localhsot:4200

 Login Page